-The Group's management is currently assessing the impact of these amendments on the consolidated financial statements of the Group.
+The Group's management expects that there will be no impact on the consolidated financial statements of the Group due to such adoption.

 Onerous Contracts - Costs of Fulfilling a Contract - Amendments to IAS 37

 In May 2020, the IASB issued amendments to IAS 37 to specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.